thingsboard/thingsboard.github.io/docs/iot-gateway/config/request.md

 This configuration section contains array of objects with endpoints that the gateway will try to read after connecting to the server.
 Also this section contains settings about processing incoming messages (converter).
 After request, each response from that url is analyzed to extract device name, type and data (attributes and/or timeseries values).
 By default, the gateway uses Json converter, but it is possible to provide custom converter.
-See examples in the source code.
+See [example](https://github.com/thingsboard/thingsboard-gateway/blob/master/thingsboard_gateway/extensions/request/custom_request_uplink_converter.py) in the source code.

 **Note**: You can specify multiple mapping objects inside the array.